-(Not applicable paragraph for the Company) On the basis of the recommendation of the Remuneration Committee, the Board of Directors reviews, considers and approves the incentive structure for the coming year.
-The aggregate bonus spend which is made up of bonus accrued under said structures is approved once a year by the Board of Directors based on basis of the recommendation of the Remuneration Committee.
+(Not applicable paragraph for the Company) Based on the recommendation of the Remuneration Committee, the Board of Directors reviews, considers and approves the incentive structure for the coming year.
+The aggregate bonus spend, which is made up of bonus accrued under the above mentioned structures is approved once a year by the Board of Directors based on basis of the recommendation of the Remuneration Committee.